Bobtastisch1/Twitch-Raid/README.md

 #Setup

-Go to https://dev.twitch.tv/console and create an Application on [local host](http://localhost:3000)http://localhost:3000 Save the Client-Id and Client-Secret
+Go to https://dev.twitch.tv/console and create an Application on http://localhost:3000 Save the Client-Id and Client-Secret